koljapluemer/linguanodon/docs/instructions/051_distinguish_between_word_and_sentence.md

 Run linter and build and see what breaks; add all affected files to the bottom of this file with a one-sentence explanation of how vocab length is used in that context

+## Improvements

+As a first step, let's make an alternative task for new (unseen) vocab of type `sentence`. such vocab must also have content and at least one translation and honor language list and vocab block list (probably make your own [entity fn](src/entities/vocab/VocabRepoContract.ts), orienting yourself on similar functions).
+Should have its own UI in src/tasks, own [random gen](src/pages/queue/lesson-generator/utils), own [task generator](src/pages/queue/lesson-generator/task-generator)).
+It should be called guess-what-sentence means.
+Show the vocab's content and a lg textarea where the user can input what they think the sentence means.
+As soon as they have written at least 1 char in the textarea they can "Reveal" and see the translation.
+They can then simply click done, at which point a new progress object is created and all that, just like new vocab is usually initialized.

+*In turn*, *disable* [try-to-remember](docs/reference/tasks/vocab-try-to-remember.md) for vocab of type sentence (only allow for unspecified and word length)

 ## Context

 **src/entities/remote-sets/validation/vocabSchema.ts** - Uses Length as a Zod enum for validating vocabulary length field in remote dataset schemas.